Our work in Wales

 Wales Love Your Liver Roadshow and community events

-Each year, we deliver a public awareness roadshow, touring Scotland in our mobile unit.
+Each year, we deliver a public awareness roadshow, touring Wales in our mobile unit.

 We take our Mobile Scanning Unit to locations across Wales, offering members of the public a liver health screener, health publications and information.

 Love Your Liver events screen and scan around 100 people a day, and typically 17%-20% of people have indications of liver damage, and were unaware.
 The campaign reaches thousands through the media, and also raises the profile of our patient support services.
 All Love Your Liver events are supported by liver consultants and nurses from local hospitals.